SURYASNAIR1/ISC2_Course/README.md

 # Privacy in working environment
 - HIPPA : Health Insurance, Portability and Accountability Act (USA) --> This act will control how the privacy of medical information must be maintained

+An asset: is something in need of protection.
+● A vulnerability: is a gap or weakness in those protection efforts.
+● A threat: is something or someone that aims to exploit a vulnerability to thwart protection efforts.